 - Responses should be unique to each phase.

 - To copy phases from another participant, visit an existing Training Plan and use the Copy Phases button.
-Please refer to our tutorial for more information on copying training plans.

 Step 5: Answer Phase Questions

 - Select the Phase Supervisor from the dropdown list.

 - The selected phase supervisor must be the same person signing the phase.

 - The phase supervisor can be different than the main program supervisor.

 - If the phase supervisor does not have an account, invite them to the application by clicking “Invite Colleague” in the “Contacts” tab.

 - Logins cannot be shared - each contact must have their own login.

 - Only members of your organization, with company email addresses, may have access to training plans.